priyankarauthan/Java-Interview-Questions/README.md

 ## The wait() and sleep() methods in Java are used to pause the execution of a thread, but they have different use cases and behaviours.

-## The wait() and sleep() methods in Java are used to pause the execution of a thread, but they have different use cases and behaviours.

 # 1. wait() Method
 a) Defined In: java.lang.Object